 St. Joseph's Regional Medical Center, has recently announced the opening of a new pediatric dentistry residency program, as of July 1, 2011.

-One of only two pediatric dentistry residency programs in the State of New Jersey, the program at St. Joseph's Regional Medical Center is academically affiliated with The Seton Hall University School of Health and Medical Sciences.
+One of only two pediatric dentistry residency programs in the State of New Jersey, the program at St. Joseph's Regional Medical Center is academically affiliated with New York Medical College, a member of the Touro College and University System.
 Accredited by the American Dental Association's (ADA) Commission on Dental Accreditation (CODA), the program will be administered in St. Joseph's Regional Medical Center's Department of Dentistry alongside the general practice residency and the oral and maxillofacial surgery program, both of which have enjoyed CODA approval for many years.

 Dr. Henna DeSimone, a member of the Medical Staff since 2008, will serve as pediatric residency program director.
 A Board Certified pediatric dentist, Dr. DeSimone has completed residencies in general dentistry and dental anesthesiology as well as a fellowship in special care.

-For more information regarding the Dentistry Residency Programs at SJRMC, please visit Seton Hall University.
+For more information regarding the Dentistry Residency Programs at SJRMC, please visit New York Medical College.